Krishna Kant

 Teaching,

-courses in operating systems and database systems which routinely enjoyed
+undergraduate courses in operating systems and database systems which routinely

-overflow enrollments and very high student scores.
-I also developed and
+enjoyed overflow enrollments and very high student scores.
+I also

-taught graduate courses in several advanced areas including computer system
+developed and taught graduate courses in several advanced areas including

-performance modeling, advanced operating systems, distributed systems, and
+computer system performance modeling, advanced operating systems, distributed

-fault-tolerant computing.
-My primary areas of research were computer system
+systems, and fault-tolerant computing.
+My primary areas of research were

-performance modeling and fault tolerant computing, and the research was funded
+computer system performance modeling and fault tolerant computing, and the

-by NSF and DoD.
-During this time, I also wrote a highly regarded and
+research was funded by NSF and DoD.
+During this time, I also wrote a

-comprehensive graduate textbook on mathematical performance modeling (listed
+highly regarded and comprehensive graduate textbook on mathematical performance

-above).
-I personally established, managed, and supported the first
+modeling (listed above).
+I personally established, managed, and supported

-networked laboratory of SUN workstations at Penn State for research and teaching
+the first networked laboratory of SUN workstations at Penn State for research

-in networked systems.
-Several students were trained in networking and systems
+and teaching in networked systems.
+Several students were trained in networking

 1981-1984: Assistant Professor of Electrical Engineering and Computer